chrisgrieser/nvim-chainsaw/README.md

 require("chainsaw").removeLogs()
 ```

-These features can also be accessed with the user command `:ChainSaw`.
+These features can also be accessed with the user command `:Chainsaw`.
 Each
 option corresponds to the commands above.
-For example, `:ChainSaw
+For example, `:Chainsaw
 variableLog` is same as `:lua require("chainsaw").variableLog()`.

 When using lua functions, `variableLog`, `objectLog`, `typeLog`, and `assertLog`